apache/nuttx-apps/interpreters/bas/README.txt

   increases efficiency and catches syntax errors, type errors and references to variables that are never initialised.
 Bas is written in ANSI C for UNIX systems.

-  Please do "make check" after compiling bas to run a couple regression tests.

 License
 =======